NorianGuernine/Weather-Satellite/README.md

 Enter the end date of the revolution (format = mm-dd-hh-minmin-ss) 02-13-10-29-00
 ```

+At the end of the recording a wav file is generated.
+You can then convert the file to an image with the wxtoimg software.
 ### How to retrieve information from a satellite? (frequency, date of passage ect...)

 You can retrieve the information needed to configure the software using gpredict.